• Skip to primary navigation

 It is made with some simple seasonal vegetables: carrots, butternut squash, carrots and mushrooms.
 It gets its hearty texture from nuts, lentils and chickpeas.
 Spiced with smoked paprika and thyme, it is bound to delight non-meat-eaters and meat-eaters alike.

-It is perfect for Christmas, but you can also serve it the rest of the year for a Sunday roast.
+It is perfect for Christmas (paired with my Cranberry & Orange Sauce), but you can also serve it the rest of the year for a Sunday roast.

 Two essential things to remember: cook the vegetable and lentil mixture until most of the liquid has been absorbed, and make sure you leave the nut roast to cool down before serving it.
 This will ensure the nut roast does not crumble when served.